shellkraft/eJPT-Notes/eJPT Notes/Assessment Methodologies/Auditing Fundamentals/SCAP & STIG.md

 ### SCAP

 **Security Content Automation Protocol Tools**
-SCAP tools are software applications and utilities designed to automate various aspects of security management and compliance.
-They provide a standardized way to assess, monitor, and report on the security configuration and vulnerabilities of computer systems.
+The SCAP Compliance Checker is an automated compliance scanning tool that leverages the DISA Security Technical Implementation Guidelines (STIGs) and operating system (OS) specific baselines to analyze and report on the security configuration of an information system.
 ### STIG

 **Security Technical Implementation Guide**